Sukhoi S-70 Okhotnik-B

+An out of control S-70 was deliberately shot down by a Russian Su-57 over Ukraine in October 2024.

 Development

 The Okhotnik has been under development since at least 2011, when Sukhoi was selected by the Russian Defense Ministry to lead a programme for a new heavy unmanned reconnaissance and attack drone.
 The new UCAV is being jointly developed by MiG and Sukhoi, based on data of the earlier Mikoyan Skat UCAV programme.
 The work is carried out by the Novosibirsk Aircraft Production Association (NAPO), part of the Sukhoi company.
 In the documents, the drone is characterised as a "sixth-generation unmanned aerial vehicle".

 The first mock-up intended for ground tests was created in 2014.
 Prototype of the drone was first revealed in July 2017, showing the drone's flying wing configuration.

 In November 2018, the drone performed first series of taxiing, speeding and stopping tests in fully autonomous mode at a runway of the NAPO plant.
-During the runs, it has reached a maximum speed of 200 km/h.
+During the runs, it reached a maximum speed of 200 km/h.

-On 18 January 2019, the third flyable Su-57 prototype (bort no. 053) was spotted wearing a new digital camouflage paint scheme, with digital silhouette of the Okhotnik on its top and underside and a unique markings on the vertical tail showing the shape of a UCAV flying alongside the shape of Su-57 with a lightning bolt (universally used to show electronic connectivity and data sharing) between the two.
+On 18 January 2019, the third flyable Su-57 prototype (bort no. 053) was spotted wearing a new digital camouflage paint scheme, with digital silhouette of the Okhotnik on its top and underside and unique markings on the vertical tail showing the shape of a UCAV flying alongside the shape of Su-57 with a lightning bolt (universally used to show electronic connectivity and data sharing) between the two.
 On 24 January 2019, first flyable prototype of the drone was seen towed at the NAPO plant.
 According to Russian officials, the Su-57 is being used as a flying laboratory for the testing of the Okhotnik's avionics systems.

 In late May 2019, Okhotnik performed a series of flight tests during which the drone flew several meters above a runway of the NAPO plant.

 On 3 August 2019, Okhotnik performed its maiden flight.
 The drone flew for about 20 minutes at an altitude of 600 meters above Chkalov State Flight Test Center in Akhtubinsk, and made several circles around the airfield.
 On August 7, the Russian Defence Ministry released a video of the first flight.